ParadisecPlatform/repository/documentation/extending-the-application.md

 -   Create a folder named as the domain in `ui/src/components/view/`.
 -   Create the component in that folder.
--   Add a mapping for that component in to `ui/src/components/view/renderers.js`.
+-   Add a mapping for that component in to the renderes property in the main configuration file.
 You can load a renderer based on the `domain` of the data or the `domain` and `additionalType`.
 Using PARADISEC as an example the domain is paradisec.org.au and the additionalType is one of item or collection.

 When instantiated the component will be passed a data object with a signature as follows: